InserirAquiNome/crypto/videos/README.md

 TumbleBit by Ethan Heilman and Leen AlShenibr (Scaling Bitcoin Milan 2016) https://www.youtube.com/watch?v=iGVSnxz1mn8

 Transmission 36 - Joinmarkets, Coinjoin, Bitcoin Mixing, Bitcoin Fungblity https://www.youtube.com/watch?v=0_4Tv8iEsOo

+Bitcoin is such much more than this, but why it has value in a simple way  https://www.cnbc.com/2018/01/16/skeptics-say-bitcoin-has-no-value-heres-why-theyre-wrong.html